codesilva/codesilva.github.io/_drafts/2026-01-08-tailwind-e-o-efeito-llm-nos-docs.md

 [https://github.com/tailwindlabs/tailwindcss.com/pull/2388#issuecomment-3715074726]

-People got disappointed with such an anwer.
+People got disappointed with such an answer.
 Of course, making it easy to use your library with LLMs is supposed to be a good thing, right?

-Unfornunately, not for Tailwind.
+Unfortunately, not for Tailwind.
 Getting LLMs in the middle reduces the traffic to their documentation, which in turn reduces the number of people that eventually reach Tailwind PLUS.

 Adam is very transparent about the situation:

 > 75% of the people on our engineering team lost their jobs here yesterday because of the brutal impact AI has had on our business...

-He also reports that traffic to the documentation has dropped by 40% since early 2023 (the beggining of ChatGPT).
+He also reports that traffic to the documentation has dropped by 40% since early 2023 (the beginning of ChatGPT).

 The impact on revenue is huge: 80% drop in revenue from Tailwind PLUS.